Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Baylor and its opponents have gone over the current 44.5-point total in four of five games this season.
+- Baylor has combined with its opponents to put up more than 44 points in four of five games this season.

-- West Virginia and its opponents have combined to score more than 44.5 points in three of five games this season.
+- West Virginia's games have gone over 44 points in three of five chances this season.

-- The combined points per game average of the two teams, 67, is 22.5 points above Saturday's over/under.

-- The 35.4 combined points per game that these two squads have allowed this season are 9.1 fewer than the 44.5 total in this contest.
+- The two teams combine to average 67 points per game, 23 more than the total in this contest.

+- These two squads combine to allow 35.4 points per game, 8.6 fewer than this contest's over/under.

-- Bears games this season feature an average total of 49.9 points, a number 5.4 points higher than Saturday's over/under.
+- The Bears and their opponents have scored an average of 49.9 points per game in 2021, 5.9 more than Saturday's total.

-- The 44.5-point total for this game is 10.0 points below the 54.5 points per game average total in Mountaineers games this season.
+- The 54.5 PPG average total in Mountaineers games this season is 10.5 points more than this game's over/under.

 Baylor Stats and Trends

+- Baylor has played five games, with three wins against the spread.

-- The Bears have been favored by 3 points or more three times this season and have covered the spread in two of them.
+- The Bears have covered the spread twice this season when favored by 2.5 points or more (in three chances).

-- Baylor's games this year have eclipsed the over/under three times in five opportunities (60%).
+- Baylor's games this year have hit the over three times in five opportunities (60%).

-- Baylor is 3-1 against the spread and 4-0 overall this season when the team records more than 18.0 points.
+- When Baylor records more than 18 points, it is 3-1 against the spread and 4-0 overall.

 - This year, the Bears have turned the ball over four times, while the Mountaineers have forced four.